mohamed-kandad/airSaver/README.md

-# AirSaver - Travel Budget Manager 🚀
+# MoneySaver - Travel Budget Manager 🚀

-**AirSaver** is a mobile app designed to help travelers efficiently **manage their travel budgets**, track expenses, and stay financially organized on trips.
-Inspired by **Airbnb's clean UI**, AirSaver provides a seamless and user-friendly experience.
+**MoneySaver** is a mobile app designed to help travelers efficiently **manage their travel budgets**, track expenses, and stay financially organized on trips.
+Inspired by

 ## ✨ Features